catalyzeio/stratum-docs/guides/vpn-client-setup.md

 You will then be prompted for your Pre-Shared Key and User Password.

-Catalyze will provide the VPN Gateway IP, VPN Identity, Pre-Shared Key, and User Password.
+Catalyze will provide each VPN user with the VPN Gateway IP, VPN Account Name, VPN Account Password, and VPN Pre-Shared Key.

 ## Example Command